lake-wg/edhoc/draft-ietf-lake-edhoc.md

       * CRED_R - bstr containing the credential of the Responder, see {{id_cred}}.

-      * EAD_2 = bstr containing opaque unprotected auxiliary data
+      * EAD_2 = any containing opaque unprotected auxiliary data

    * plaintext = h''